 This isn’t to say that communication tools and techniques aren’t valuable.
 They are, but for different and deeper reasons than most people initially understand.
 After the tool or technique has been integrated and internalized, after it has changed and matured us, then in retrospect we can usually see how it has done its work upon us, but when we are initially searching for solutions to acute relationship difficulties this truth remains hidden.

 I’m sharing this in the hope of setting you up for better success when you go looking for tricks or tips to solving communication problems in your relationship (which I think is a good and worthy pursuit).
 As you practice new communication techniques and methods, try to feel how they are changing your outlook, let them be something that changes you from the inside out.

 Follow me on social media for sex and relationship tips, tools, and insights – Facebook | Instagram | Twitter

 Trying to grow, fix, change, understand or save your marriage?
 I provide couples therapy, marriage counselling, coaching and mentoring to individuals and couples on the issues that make or break relationships – Sessions by telephone/skype worldwide.
 Email firstname.lastname@example.org to request a client info package. www.JusticeSchanfarber.com

+Never miss a new post.
 Sign up to get my articles by email –

-Like this article?
-Share it!
-You can use the buttons below –
+Want to share this article?
+You can use the buttons below.